 Severe housing problems consist of one of the following: severe cost burdened - monthly household costs exceed 50% of monthly income; severe overcrowding - more than 1.5 persons per room; unit lacks complete kitchen facilities; and unit lacks complete plumbing facilities.
 Disparities between racial/ethnic categories of households experiencing severe housing problems are more pronounced.
 Again, the proportion of Hispanic households experiencing severe housing burdens was more than the proportion of Hispanic households, showing that Hispanic households are disproportionately affected by severe housing problems.
-Black/African American households experienced severe housing problems at a slightly higher proportion than of the percentage of Black/African American households in the total population.
-Non-Hispanic White households in both the region and the city had a lower proportion of households experiencing a severe housing burden than the percentage of Non-Hispanic White households in the total population.
+Black/African American households experienced severe housing problems at a slightly higher proportion than of the percentage of Black/African American households in both the region and the city had a lower proportion of households experiencing a severe housing burden than the percentage of Non-Hispanic White households in the total population.